 Potency & Other Cannabinoids

 Why does it matter how many terpenes, and of what variety, you can find in our products?
-Simple: Terpenes offer additional therapeutic benefits, pleasant flavors and distinct aromatic bouquets in CBD your products.
+Simple: Terpenes offer additional therapeutic benefits, pleasant flavors, and distinct aromatic bouquets in CBD products.
 (Translation: Terpenes help determine how your CBD product will smell, taste and work.)

 Finally, any good COA includes details related to the testing procedures that each product has undergone.
 This section includes loads of important information — including: